Kremenets

 Near the house.
 Photos of An-sky's expedition, 1912 Jewish children in Kremenets.
 Photos of An-sky's expedition, 1912 Synagogue Choir.
 Photo from the archive of the Sobol family

 Kremenets, Great Synagogue.
-Photo of An-sky's expedition, 1912 Great synagogue, 1931 Stars of David visible in window rosettes
+Photo of An-sky's expedition, 1912 Great synagogue, 1931.
+Rhoto from Memorial Book of Kremenets Stars of David visible in window rosettes, 1928

 Kremenets, Great Synagogue.
-Photo of An-sky's expedition, 1912 Great synagogue, 1931 Stars of David visible in window rosettes
+Photo of An-sky's expedition, 1912 Great synagogue, 1931.
+Rhoto from Memorial Book of Kremenets Stars of David visible in window rosettes, 1928

 Panorama beg.
 XX century.
-The Great Synagogue is visible in the center Aron kodesh in the Great Synagogue.
-Photos of An-sky's expedition Ruined Great Synagogue
+The Great Synagogue is visible in the center Ruined Great Synagogue Great synagogue on the background, 1928

 Panorama beg.
 XX century.
-The Great Synagogue is visible in the center Aron kodesh in the Great Synagogue.
-Photos of An-sky's expedition Ruined Great Synagogue
+The Great Synagogue is visible in the center Ruined Great Synagogue Great synagogue on the background, 1928

 The Jews of Kremenets suffered greatly from the civil strife of the Polish gentry, and by the time Kremenets was transferred to Russia in 1793, the Jewish community consisted of impoverished merchants and artisans.
 However, the discovery at the end of the 18th century Lyceum under the auspices of A. Czartoryski made Kremenets an attractive center of Polish culture, which gradually led to an improvement in the economic situation of the Jewish population.